pyexcel/pyexcel-xls/README.rst

 Warning
 ================================================================================

-xls file cannot contain more than 65,000 rows.
+**xls file cannot contain more than 65,000 rows**.
 You are risking the reputation of yourself/your company/
 `your country <https://www.bbc.co.uk/news/technology-54423988>`_ if you keep using xls and are not aware of its row limit.